p0thi/keycodemap/README.md

 ```javascript
 const keycodemap = require('keycodemap');
 ```
 The default location is 'US'.
-Now you can use `Map` to get the key names:
+Now you can use `map()` to get the key names:
 ```javascript
 // event is a javascript key event or a number
 var name = keycodemap.map(event);